-But if the whole idea of scraping and removing the popcorn a.k.a. stipple from the ceiling in your house is overwhelming than consider hiring a professional house painter with drywall and stipple ceiling experience
+But if the whole idea of scraping and removing the popcorn, stipple from the ceiling in your house is overwhelming than consider hiring a professional house painter with drywall and stipple ceiling experience.

-Steps to Remove Stipple Ceiling
+Steps On How To Remove Stipple From Ceiling

-Step 1.
 If you are using the water method to remove the stipple from the ceiling here are a few tips to help get you started.

-Step 2 – Water and Dampen the Stipple
+Step 2 – Soak the Stipple

 Using a spray bottle with water, spray the ceiling starting in small sections at a time.
 Let the water soak and the ceiling absorb the moisture for a few minutes. (approx 20) Spray the water on the ceiling a second time and let it sit again for another 20 minutes.

-Step 3.
-Remove the Stipple
+Step 3 – Scrape the Stipple Off

-After the water has moistened the stipple on the ceiling, you can use a putty or drywall joint repairing tool or knief.
+After the water has moistened the stipple on the ceiling you can use a putty or drywall joint repairing tool or putty knife.
 Using the flat blade of this tool you can slide it carefully through the stipple and it will peel it away from the ceiling.

-Step 4.
-Sand the Ceiling
+Step 4 – Sand the Ceiling